 Some 8 acres of tropical plants, cacti and succulents, medicinal plants and much more are used for research and academic studies in the Tel Aviv University Botanical Gardens, but are also available for the enjoyment of the public.

-This is one of the most beautiful places you can tour in the city, with almost 4,000 plant species from Israel and the world.
+This is one of the most beautiful and best places you can tour in the Tel Aviv, Israel, with almost 4,000 plant species from Israel and the world.
 Here, you can take a break from the fast pace of the city and join a guided tour of the gardens to learn some incredible facts about the plants you see.

 There is also a section for the visually impaired, where you can feel and smell plants and learn about them through Braille signage.